Developer

 Regex Tester

-Regular expressions — regex — look like line noise. ^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$ is not exactly welcoming.
-But once you understand that each piece has a specific meaning that follows consistent rules, regex becomes a powerful readable tool rather than an intimidating string of symbols.
+Regular expressions look like line noise. '^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+.[a-zA-Z]{2,}$' is not welcoming at first glance.
+But every part of that pattern has a specific meaning that follows consistent rules.
+Once you understand the building blocks, regex becomes a powerful tool rather than an intimidating string of symbols.

-Regex is supported in virtually every programming language and many text editors.
-Learning the basics pays dividends across your entire career because the same patterns work everywhere.
+Regex is supported in JavaScript, Python, Java, PHP, Ruby, Go and essentially every programming language plus many text editors and command-line tools.
+Learning the fundamentals pays dividends across your entire career because the same patterns work everywhere with minor syntax variations.

 The Core Building Blocks

-Literal characters — Most characters match themselves.
-The pattern cat matches the string "cat" exactly.
-Simple.
+Literal characters match themselves exactly.
+The pattern 'cat' matches the string "cat" at any position in the input text.

-The dot. matches any single character except a newline.
-The pattern c.t matches "cat", "cot", "cut", "c3t", anything with any character between 'c' and 't'.
+The dot matches any single character except a newline.
+The pattern 'c.t' matches "cat", "cot", "cut", "c3t" and anything else with any single character between 'c' and 't'.

-Character classes — Square brackets define a set of characters to match. [aeiou] matches any vowel. [a-z] matches any lowercase letter.
-[0-9] matches any digit. [^aeiou] matches any character that is not a vowel (the caret inside brackets means NOT).
+Character classes use square brackets to define a set of allowed characters. '[aeiou]' matches any single vowel. '[a-z]' matches any lowercase letter. '[0-9]' matches any digit. '[^aeiou]' matches any character that is not a vowel, the caret inside brackets meaning NOT.

-Anchors^ matches the start of a string. $ matches the end.
-Without anchors, a pattern can match anywhere in a string.
-With them, you can ensure the entire string matches your pattern.
+Anchors fix the position of a match.
+The caret '^' matches the start of a string or line.
+The dollar sign '$' matches the end.
+Without anchors, a pattern can match anywhere within the input text.
+With them, you can ensure the entire string must match the pattern.

 Common Patterns You Will Actually Use